Site Map

 Exams and Tests

 Your health care provider may be able to diagnose Parkinson disease based on your symptoms and a physical exam.
-But the symptoms can be hard to pin down, particularly in older adults.
+But the symptoms may be hard to pin down, particularly in older adults.
 Symptoms are easier to recognize as the illness gets worse.

 The examination may show:

 Your provider may do some tests to check for other conditions that can cause similar symptoms.
+A DaTscan can show abnormalities suggesting Parkinson, but is only necessary in some situations.

 Treatment